Sewickley Public Library: History

 The Young Men's Library Association was formed in 1873 and rented a room for library services at the Mozart Hall (corner of Beaver and Broad Streets).
 It was later moved to a building next door called Choral Hall.
 In 1880 the property of the library was transferred to the Sewickley School Board under the general school laws of the state.

-In 1923 the library formally moved to its present location, a building given by Mr. William L. Clause in memory of his wife Elizabeth Ann Clause.
+In 1923 the library formally moved to its present location, a building given by William L. Clause in memory of his wife Elizabeth Ann Clause.

-In the dedication address by Mr. Clause, he stated, "In presenting this library, it is my desire that it should be the property of the entire valley, yet under the existing conditions, there is no way this can be done, as there is no way the matter can be handled except to deed it to the School District of the borough of Sewickley.
+In the dedication address by Clause, he stated, "In presenting this library, it is my desire that it should be the property of the entire valley, yet under the existing conditions, there is no way this can be done, as there is no way the matter can be handled except to deed it to the School District of the borough of Sewickley.
 Of course if the boroughs ever become consolidated, or if the school districts are ever consolidated, that would solve this problem."

 In the ensuing years, Osborne and Edgeworth School Districts also supported the library until 1956 at which time a jointure of eleven municipalities comprising Aleppo, Bell Acres, Edgeworth, Glenfield, Haysville, Leet, Leetsdale, Osborne, Sewickley, Sewickley Heights and Sewickley Hills, formed the Quaker Valley School District.
 In 1967, the Quaker Valley School District Board of Directors designated the Sewickley Public Library as its agency to provide public library service to Quaker Valley School District residents and taxpayers and resolved to maintain or assist in the maintenance of the library.

 The building was awarded Historic Landmark status by the Pittsburgh History and Landmarks Foundation in 2003.